Cheat (game): Canadian/Spanish Bluff

 Similar to Russian Bluff, it is a version used by at least some in Canada and known in Spain.
-The rules are rather strict and, while is a variation, is not open to much variation itself.
+The rules are rather strict and, while it is a variation, it is not open to much variation itself.
 It is also known in English as Fourshit (single deck) and Eightshit (double deck), the game involves a few important changes to the standard rules.
 Usually two decks are used instead of one so that there are 8 of every card as well as four jokers (Jokers are optional), though one deck may be used if desired.
 Not all ranks are used; the players can arbitrarily choose which ranks to use in the deck and, if using two decks, should use one card for each player plus two or three more.
-Four players may choose to use 6,8,10,J,Q,K,A or may just as easily choose 2,4,5,6,7,9,J,K, or any other cards.
+Four players may choose to use 6, 8, 10, J, Q, K, A or may just as easily choose 2, 4, 5, 6, 7, 9, J, K, or any other cards.
 This can be a useful way to make use of decks with missing cards as those ranks can be removed.
 The four jokers are considered wild and may represent any card in the game.

 The first player can be chosen by any means.
-The Spanish variation calls for a bidding war to see who has the most of the highest card.
+The Spanish variation calls for a bidding war to see who has the highest card.
 The winner of the challenge is the first player.
 In Canada, a version is the first player to be dealt a Jack face up, and then the cards are re-dealt face down.